dturevski/olive-gui/yacpdb/indexer/indexer.md

 What this project is **not**:
 * This project is not a tool for *extensive* description of the content of the chess composition
 * This project does not have any relation to artistic or aestetic evaluation of the chess compositions
-* This project is not intended to substitute (or have any major impact on) the existing chess problem terminology.
+* This project is not not a revisiting of the existing chess problem terminology.

-## Predicate naming, arity and design.
+### Predicate naming, arity and design.
 Priorities.

 When there is no consensus in the community regarding the exact definition of a certain term ("switchback" is one good example) it is preferred to choose a new name for predicate that was not used before in chess composition.

-# Definitions
+## Definitions

 * **Board configuration** is an explicit description of the game state, including:
   * Board size and shape